laravel/docs/collections.md

 <a name="method-wherenull"></a>
 #### `whereNull()` {#collection-method}

-The `whereNull` method filters items where the given key is null.
+The `whereNull` method filters items where the given key is null:

     $collection = collect([
         ['name' => 'Desk'],